Second Battle of El Alamein: D + 4: 27 October

-At Snipe, mortar and shellfire was constant all day and at 16:00, Rommel launched his major attack.
+At Snipe, mortar and shellfire was constant all day.
+Lucas-Phillips, in his Alamein wrote:

+At 16:00, Rommel launched his major attack.
 German and Italian tanks moved forward against the Rifle Brigade which had thirteen 6-pounder anti-tank guns along with six more from the 239th Anti-Tank Battery, RA.
 Although on the point of being overrun more than once they held their ground, destroying 22 German and 10 Italian tanks.
 The Germans gave up but in error the British battle group was withdrawn without being replaced that evening.
+Only one anti-tank gun—from 239 Battery—could be brought back.
+The action at Snipe was an episode of the Battle of El Alamein described by the regimental historian of the Rifle Brigade as the most famous day of the regiment's war.
 Its CO, Lieutenant-Colonel Victor Buller Turner, was awarded the Victoria Cross.
-Only one anti-tank gun—from 239 Battery—was brought back.

 When it was discovered that neither Woodcock nor Snipe was in Eighth Army hands, the 133rd Lorried Infantry Brigade was sent to capture them.
 By 01:30 on 28 October, the 4th battalion Royal Sussex Regiment judged they were on Woodcock and dug in.
-At dawn, the 2nd Armoured Brigade moved up in support but before contact could be made the 4th Royal Sussex were counter-attacked and overrun with many losses. the 133rd Lorried Brigade's two other battalions had moved on Snipe and dug in, only to find out the next day that they were in fact well short of their objective.
+At dawn, the 2nd Armoured Brigade moved up in support but before contact could be made the 4th Royal Sussex were counter-attacked and overrun with many losses.
+The 133rd Lorried Brigade's two other battalions had moved on Snipe and dug in, only to find out the next day that they were in fact well short of their objective.

 Further north, the attack by the 90th Light Division attack on Point 29 during the afternoon of 27 October failed under heavy artillery and bombing which broke up the attack before it had closed with the Australians.
-The action at Snipe was an episode of the Battle of El Alamein described by the regimental historian as the most famous day of the regiment's war.
-Lucas-Phillips, in his Alamein wrote: